Guidance

 We perform some digital identity assurance activities in the background, not initiated by users, to protect people from identity misuse, fraud, and theft.

-When personal information is shared with third parties for convenience reasons only, this is done on an opt-in basis, and we gain user consent first.
+If future functionality allows, personal information will be shared with third parties for convenience reasons only.
+This will be done on an opt-in basis, and we will gain user consent first.

 We do offer alternative face-to-face mechanisms for people to prove their identity, but the end result is still the creation of a GOV.UK digital identity.